wozboz/philipscheidl.com/src/routes/blog/Get started with Obsidian.md

 ## Usage inspiration (what do I do)

-Maybe you have read that first few paragraphs and thought: "Why would I need this?".
+Maybe you have read the first few paragraphs and thought: "Why would I need this?".
 To give you some inspiration, here are some of the things I do with Obsidian in my personal and work life:

 - Weekly Reviews
 - Monthly Reviews